 For every television programme, there is always a clear sense of brand developed.
 This will be the development of a logo, an intro, the graphics used, the tone of voice, the press release etc. All of these work together to ensure that a programme has a clear representation of its brand and voice.
 The branding developed for ‘I’m a Celebrity’ for example is very different from that created for ‘Gardener’s World’.
 A clear representation of the brand is paramount to the audience engaging.
 If ‘Gardener’s World’s’ Twitter feed used the same tone as ‘I’m A Celebrity’ for example, their audience would become confused.

 A clear brand voice across all platforms is paramount in effective content marketing.
 If each platform is confused and does not compliment the others, an audience is likely to become confused and move on to a brand which is consistent in their tone, wherever they are encountered.
+This is just one of the mistakes we see content marketers making.
+For more read 7 content marketing mistakes to avoid.

 4 – Effective Storytelling